Nuclear energy policy by country: United Kingdom

 The first full-scale nuclear reactor in Europe opened in Calder Hall, located in Cumberland, United Kingdom on 17 October 1956.
 Calder Hall was the world's first nuclear power reactor producing power for a national grid, though its primary purpose was military plutonium production.
 At its peak, Calder Hall produced 240 MWe of electricity.
 Over the next ten years, nine more nuclear reactors were built across the United Kingdom.
 The UK has decommissioned nearly all of its first generation Magnox reactors.
 Recently, the UK privatized its nuclear energy industry but government oversight remains.
 As of 2010, the United Kingdom has 19 reactors generating 18% of the country's electricity.
 By current accounting lifetimes all but one of them will be decommissioned by 2023, though many are likely to be life-extended.
 The government is encouraging the building of new generation plants as replacements.

+About 2011, the reactors had a net capacity of 10,962 MWe.

-Currently, the reactors have a net capacity of 10,962 MWe.
+Currently (2024), the reactors have a net capacity of 5,883 MWe.